-Patients who are to undergo carotid stenting are brought to the angiography suite in the Radiology Department of the hospital, gently sedated on an x-ray table, and numbing medicine (local anesthetic) is injected into the groin.
-A puncture would is then made, and a catheter is then inserted into the artery in the going which, with x-ray (flouroscopic) control is passed up into the neck.
-The blockage in the carotid artery is identified, and a protective filter or umbrella is inserted above the blockage, to prevent debris or blood clots to from travelling up into the brain.
-The area of narrowing in the artery is then ballooned open and a metallic mesh stent is placed to maintain patency of the artery and to prevent additional debris from travelling to the brain.
+Patients who are to undergo carotid stenting are brought to the angiography suite in the Radiology Department of the hospital, gently sedated on an x-ray table, and a numbing medicine (local anesthetic) is injected into the groin.
+A puncture wound is then made, and a catheter is then inserted into the artery in the groin which, with x-ray (flouroscopic) control is passed up into the neck.
+The blockage in the carotid artery is identified, and a protective filter or umbrella is inserted above the blockage to prevent debris or blood clots from traveling up into the brain.
+The area of narrowing in the artery is then ballooned open and a metallic mesh stent is placed to maintain patency of the artery and to prevent additional debris from travellng to the brain.
 These stents are long-lasting, safe, and non-allergenic.
-The filter and catheter are then removed, and the puncture would in the groin is sealed up to prevent bleeding.
+The filter and catheter are then removed, and the puncture wound in the groin is sealed to prevent bleeding.

-Most patients spend several additional hours in the hospital recovering from the procedure, the go home without significant restrictions or discomfort.
-All patients are placed on gentle blood-thinners, some of which are only for a month, but others long term, and follow-up is at about a week in the office.
-Ultrasound scans are obtained at a month after the procedure, then at 6-12 month intervals long term, to assure that the artery doesn’t narrow up either from scar tissue or recurrent atherosclerotic disease.
+Most patients spend several additional hours in the hospital recovering from the procedure, then go home without significant restrictions or discomfort.
+All patients are placed on gentle blood-thinners, (some for one month, some for long term) and follow-up is in the office in a week.
+Ultrasound scans are obtained one month after the procedure, and then at 6-12 month intervals long term to assure that the artery does not narrow due to scar tissue or recurrent atherosclerotic disease.

-All patients are further cautioned to follow low fat diets, a graded exercise program and the carefully control other risk factors such as high blood pressure, high cholesterol, diabetes and exposure to tobacco products.
+All patients are further cautioned to follow low fat diets, a graded exercise program and to carefully control other risk factors, such as high blood pressure, high cholesterol, diabetes and exposure to tobacco products.